GlitchSecure/website/_posts/2024-01-28-glitchsecure-behind-the-scenes.md

 # Continuous Security Testing

-As a small bootstrapped team, we knew that try as we may there are limits to what we could automate on our own.
+As a small bootstrapped team, we knew that there would be limits to what we could automate on our own.
 We also knew from customer interviews that companies were already paying for and underutilisng DAST tooling.
 We already had a platform to manage and deliver findings.
-We started looking for ways to integrate the well-known tools, like Acunetix, Burp Enterprise, OWASP ZAP, Nuclei, and even Nessus.
+So we started looking for ways to integrate the well-known tools, like Acunetix, Burp Enterprise, OWASP ZAP, Nuclei, and even Nessus.
 While evaluating these tools, we found that results can vary widley from tool to tool, and environment to environment.

 So why settle on one?
 By ingesting data from not just our own automation or a single tool, but as many as we could get our hands on, we started to see some really cool results and begin to infer things we couldn't without all the data.
 From this we were able to build our product offering to not only deliver more results that a single tool on it's own, but also better identify one-off false-positives from real and exploitable vulnerabilities.

 # The Human Touch

-Orchestrating a dozen automated security testing tools and ingesting the data is cool and all.
+Orchestrating a half a dozen automated security testing tools and ingesting the data is cool and all.
 However, sifting through dozens or even hundreds of results can be overwhelming.
 It's hard to find the signal through the noise.

 That's where our team comes back in.
 While we could have just called it a day and started marketing this as a point and click SaaS, because we have less pressure we decided to bring the human element back in.